ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 1. `StateHasChanged` doesn't render the component.
 It just places the component's `RenderFragment` on the Render Queue.
 The Renderer needs thread time on the `Synchronisation Context` to actually do the render.
 That only happens when your code yields [through a yielding async method] or completes.

 2. `OnAfterRender` is not part of the `OnInitialized{Async}/OnParametersSet{Async}` sequence.
-It's an event handler that gets called once the component has rendered [just as a button click handler gets called if you click a button].
+It's an event handler that gets called once the component has rendered [just as a button click handler gets called if you click a button].  because it's triggered by a different process, there's no guarantee when it will run.

 3. Component state mutation belongs in `OnInitialized{Async}/OnParametersSet{Async}`.
 Don't mutate the state in `OnAfterRender{Async}`.
 It's illogical: you must then call `StateHasChanged` [and do another render cycle] to reflect those changes in the UI.